Flag of Puerto Rico

 The flag of Puerto Rico (Bandera de Puerto Rico), officially the Flag of the Commonwealth of Puerto Rico (Bandera del Estado Libre Asociado de Puerto Rico), represents Puerto Rico and its people.
 It consists of five equal horizontal stripes, alternating from red to white, with a blue equilateral triangle based on the hoist side bearing a large, sharp, upright, five-pointed white star in the center.
 The white star stands for the archipelago and island, the three sides of the triangle for the three branches of the government, the blue for the sky and coastal waters, the red for the blood shed by warriors, and the white for liberty, victory, and peace.
-The flag is popularly known as the Monoestrellada (Monostarred), meaning having one star, a single star, or a lone star.
+The flag is popularly known as the Monoestrellada, meaning having a lone star, or being single-starred.
 It is in the Stars and Stripes flag family.

 In September 1868, the Revolutionary Committee of Puerto Rico launched the Grito de Lares (Cry of Lares) revolt against Spanish rule in the main island, intending to establish a free and independent "Republic of Puerto Rico" under the Bandera del Grito de Lares (Grito de Lares Flag), commonly known as the bandera de Lares (Lares flag).
 Marking the establishment of a national consciousness for the first time in Puerto Rico, it is recognized as the first flag of the archipelago and island.

 In December 1895, 27 years after the failed revolt in the municipality of Lares, members of the committee, in partnership with fellow Cuban rebels exiled in New York City, replaced the Lares flag with the current design as the new revolutionary flag to represent an independent Puerto Rico.
 Based on the flag of Cuba, the standard of the Cuban War of Independence against Spain, its adoption symbolized the strong bonds existing between Cuban and Puerto Rican revolutionaries and the united independence struggles of Cuba and Puerto Rico as the last two remaining territories of the Spanish Empire in the Americas since 1825.

 The Revolutionary Committee of Puerto Rico identified the colors of the flag as red, white, and blue but failed to specify any shade, leading to an ongoing debate about the tonality of the color blue.
 Contemporaneous secondary oral sources claimed that the light blue used on the Lares flag was retained.
 However, the only Lares flag authenticated by a written primary source from 1872 features a dark blue.
 Moreover, primary sources from 1895 and 1897 have also established that the original color adopted and used by members of the committee was a dark blue.
+Despite the debate, the independence movement of Puerto Rico adopted light blue as the color of the flag, after it was first introduced in 1967.